 The name flang has been used for two projects: this is about the sub-project of LLVM which builds a Fortran compiler and runtime libraries.
-The compiler is currently named flang-new but has been announced to be renamed to flang when more nearly complete (and at some earlier point in its development was known as f18).
+The compiler command was flang-new prior to version 20.

 The version in LLVM 16 and later was able to build R on 'x86\64' Linux with with the matching clang used as the C compiler, and the build passed make check-all.
 There is also support for 'aarch64' and 'ppc641e' Linux, but these have not been tested with R.